 After-School Activities (ASA) – We have three rounds per year, with each round being eight weeks long.
-These activities happen on Tuesdays and Thursdays, where students can choose one or both days, depending on their interests.
+Our co-curricular activities happen on Tuesdays and Thursdays, where students can choose one or both days, depending on their interests.
 Some activities are free while others may have a fee attached to them.
 ASAs are run by both teachers and outside vendors.
-Some activities are Homework Club, Lego Club, Minecraft, Kung Fu, Tennis, Hip-hop Dancing, Basketball, Science Activities, Magic Shows, Baking, Calligraphy and many more.
+Some after school pograms are Homework Club, Lego Club, Minecraft, Kung Fu, Tennis, Hip-hop Dancing, Basketball, Science Activities, Magic Shows, Baking, Calligraphy and many more.

 Field Trips – All year levels go on two or three Field trips per year, in and around Beijing.
 These will tie into what they are covering or working on in class.
 Some trip examples are to Green Cow Organic Farm, Prince Gong’s Mansion, Puppet Theatre, Beijing Zoo, Capital Museum, Wali Park, Science Museum and Butterfly Farm.